 - Command, Leadership and Management

-After successful completion of your Initial Officer Training Course, you will gain experience in the RNZAF Intelligence workplace while your Security Vetting is processed.
+After successful completion of your RNZAF Officer Commissioning Course, you will gain experience in the RNZAF Intelligence workplace while your Security Vetting is processed.
 This will likely be at RNZAF Base Auckland, but could also be at RNZAF Base Ohakea or in Wellington.
 Within two years you will attend an Air Intelligence Officers’ Course overseas, usually in Australia or Canada, but may also include the United Kingdom.
 This is typically a six month course that provides the core component of your Intelligence Officer training.
 Courses normally culminate in a major exercise that will test your capacity and competency to support Air Operations in a complex warfare environment.

 On return you will likely be assigned to an RNZAF Squadron where you will start putting your skills to work supporting RNZAF Air Operations.